France-ioi/bebras-server-modules/README.md

 # bebras-server-modules

-Server-side modules to be used by bebras tasks
+Server-side modules to be used by bebras tasks.

+Some bebras tasks, for instance [alkindi-task-enigma](https://github.com/France-ioi/alkindi-task-enigma) have both a client side and a server side ; the server side will generate data for the instance of the task, and send to the client side some of that data, hints and grade the answers, without revealing the full data to the user. bebras-server-modules is the intermediate between the client and the server for these tasks ; it handles communication, authentication, data storage and other features for these tasks.

 ## Installation